shivero/UndermineJournalAPI/Readme.md

 **As of 21 November 2021 Newswire public database has been discountined, so host newswire.theunderminejournal.com is not available anymore**

 ## Getting started
-Open `UndermineJournalAPI.sln` in Visual Studio, run project and then open `http://localhost:44913`.
+Open `UndermineJournalAPI.sln` in Visual Studio, run & build project.
+Host address is `http://localhost:44913`.
 By default browser page will not start automatically on project run - if you want to alter this behaviour, right click project, select properties => Debug and check "Launch Browser" option)

 ## Configuration